Rickets is disease that affects the bones. It causes them to soften and weaken.

 Adding the following to your child's diet:

-To help prevent rickets, your child should: Drink vitamin D-fortified milk.
+To help reduce your child's chance of rickets: Drink vitamin D-fortified milk.

 Get sufficient, but not excessive, exposure to sunlight.
 Fifteen minutes a day is usually enough.
 Any longer than that requires sun protection with clothing or sunscreens, especially in fair-skinned infants and children.
 Children with dark skin are at increased risk for rickets and may need more sun exposure and dietary supplements with vitamin D.Breastfed babies and bottle-fed babies who do not get enough vitamin-D fortified formula may need to be given a supplement starting within the first few days of life.
 Talk to the doctor to make sure your child is meeting the nutritional requirements for vitamin D.